PagingMatt/RealTimePassengerInformation/README.md

     RouteListInformation.getRouteListInformationForOperator defaultClient {operator reference code}
 ```

-If you just need information for one operator let this function do the filtering for you, as it is actually the RTPI service that does the filtering - lowering the amount of data transfered over the network.
+If you just need information for one operator let this function do the filtering for you, as it is actually the RTPI service that does the filtering which lowers the amount of data transfered over the network.

 ## Acknowledgements